Ueli Steck: Personal life and death

 Steck was born as the third son to a copper smith in the town of Langnau in the Emmental valley in Switzerland.
 As a child he played hockey and joined his father on ski tours.
-He was a carpenter by training and in adulthood lived in Ringgenberg near Interlaken, Switzerland.
+He was a carpenter by training and in adulthood lived in Ringgenberg, near Interlaken, Switzerland.

 Steck died on 30 April 2017 while acclimatizing for an attempt of the Hornbein route on the West Ridge of Everest without supplemental oxygen.
 This route had been climbed only a few times, the last of which was in 1991.
-His plan was to climb the Hornbein Couloir to the summit, then proceed with a traverse to the peak of Lhotse, the world's fourth highest mountain.
+His plan was to climb the Hornbein Couloir to the summit, then proceed with a traverse to the peak of Lhotse, the world's 4th highest mountain.
 This combination had not been achieved.

-On April 16, during preparations for the attempt, his climbing partner, Tenji Sherpa, suffered frostbite, which would take some weeks to heal.
-Steck carried on with scouting and acclimatisation, climbing up to Everest's Camp 2, en route to the South Col. On April 29, he changed his plans, texting Tenji that he would climb the nearby peak of Nuptse instead, and did not respond to a follow-up question.
+On 16 April, during preparations for the attempt, his climbing partner, Tenji Sherpa, suffered frostbite, which would take some weeks to heal.
+Steck carried on with scouting and acclimatisation, climbing up to Everest's Camp 2, en route to the South Col. On 29 April, he changed his plans, texting Tenji that he would climb the nearby peak of Nuptse instead, and did not respond to a follow-up question.

-On April 30, he began climbing at around 4:30 AM with a French climber named Yannick Graziani who was attempting to climb Everest.
+On 30 April, he began climbing at around 4:30 AM with a French climber named Yannick Graziani who was attempting to climb Everest.
 When Graziani headed towards Camp 3, Steck broke off to the right to climb Nuptse.
 He was last seen partway up the face around dawn by several Sherpas and expedition members around the valley.
 Approximately 300 m below the summit, he fell an estimated 1000 m.
 It is not known what caused the fall.
-His body was found in the Western Cwm, between camps 1 and 2, and transported back to Kathmandu where memorial services were held.
+His body was found in the Western Cwm, between camps 1 and 2, and transported back to Kathmandu, where memorial services were held.

-Steck was survived by his wife Nicole.
+Steck was survived by his wife, Nicole Steck.